rsyslog/liblogging/stdlog/stdlog.rst

 distributions may change it.
 To obtain the size limit that the linked in instance of libloggin-stdlog was build with, use **stdlog_get_msgbuf_size()**.
+You may also use the **stdlogctl(1)** utility to find out the build time settings for the installed version of liblogging-stdlog.

 FACILITIES
 ==========